-Sometimes you need to check how the SERP looks like in another location than you are currently in, i.e. when you need to inspect local advertisements in Adwords or when you are doing a local SEO.
+Sometimes you need to check how the SERP looks like in another location than you are currently in, i.e. when you need to inspect local advertisements in Adwords or when you are doing a local SEO keyword research.
 This tip for local search results works best for search queries such as “pizza near me”, “best hotel in town” or so.

 Use browser developer tools in Google Chrome